 The difference between low shedding and hypoallergenic.
 An often-overlooked distinction when talking about “hypoallergenic” dog breeds is

-As previously mentioned, dog allergies result from a reaction to specific proteins present in a dog’s urine, saliva, and skin cells.
-So when a dog sheds less hair, you are exposed to fewer allergens in the environment; however, coming within close vicinity of your dog will expose you to those allergy-inducing proteins once again.
+As previously mentioned, dog allergies result from a reaction to specific proteins in a dog’s urine, saliva, and skin cells.
+So when a dog sheds less hair, you are exposed to fewer environmental allergens; however, coming close to your dog will tell you to those allergy-inducing proteins again.

 In this example, we would say that the Cavachon is a low-shedding breed, but we cannot say it is a hypoallergenic breed because the allergy-causing proteins are still present.